 Born in 1993, Marc Gruber discovered the horn at the age of 4.
 Now, thirty years later, he stands as a model of virtuosic, timeless interpretations and richly nuanced performances.

 As a soloist, Marc Gruber has appeared with the Bochumer Symphoniker, Bavarian and Frankfurt Radio Symphony Orchestras, the Prague Radio Orchestra, the Düsseldorf Symphony and the Württembergische Philharmonie Reutlingen.
 With this orchestra, he made his debut recording performing Mozart’s Sinfonia Concertante for four solo winds and orchestra.
-In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut in Deutschland Kultur series, performing Glière’s Horn Concerto.
+In summer 2018, Marc Gruber made his debut with the Deutsches Symphonie-Orchester Berlin under Antonio Méndez as part of the Debut im Deutschlandfunk Kultur series, performing Glière’s Horn Concerto.
 In May 2022 he stepped in at German Hornsound for the world premiere of Erkki-Sven Tüür’s Symphony No. 10 Æris for four horns and orchestra in Bochum.
-In Linz, he performs Ethyl Smyth’s Concerto for Violin, Horn and Orchestra with Francesca Dega under Markus Poschner.
+He performed Ethyl Smyth’s Concerto for Violin, Horn and Orchestra with the Brucknerorchester and Francesca Dega under Markus Poschner in Linz in 2024/2025 he can be heard in Ankara with the Bilkent Symphony Orchestra and the Magdeburg Philharmonic Orchestra, among others.

 Marc Gruber is Solo Horn of the Frankfurt Radio Symphony Orchestra since April 2016.
 He previously held the same position with the Beethovenorchester Bonn from 2014-2016, the youngest ever solo horn in the orchestra.
 He’s toured extensively with orchestras such as the Junge Deutsche Philharmonie and the European Union Youth Orchestra in China, Japan, Korea and all over Europe.